Zhou Xiaochuan: Career

 During the early days of the Cultural Revolution, he worked at a Production and Construction Corps in Heilongjiang province from 1968 to 1972.
-He was sent to the Beijing Institute of Chemical Technology as a Gong Nong Bing Student (students selected from workers, farmers ,and military, a common practice of college admissions in the Cultural Revolution) in 1972.
+He was sent to the Beijing Institute of Chemical Technology as a Gong Nong Bing student (students selected from workers, farmers, and military, a common practice of college admissions in the Cultural Revolution) in 1972.
 After graduating from college in 1976, he was assigned to the Beijing Research Center of Automation as an engineer studying large automation systems.

-Between 1978 and 1985, he was studying for a master's degree in Industrial Application of System Engineering in China Academy of Machinery Science and Technology and Ph.D. in Science at Tsinghua University.
+Between 1978 and 1985, he was studying for a master's degree in Industrial Application of System Engineering at the China Academy of Machinery Science and Technology and a Ph.D. in Science at Tsinghua University.

 In 1986, he started working in the State Council of the People's Republic of China on economic restructuring as a member of the Economic Policy Group of the State Council and Deputy Director of the Institute of Chinese Economic Reform Research.
-He served as Assistant Minister of Foreign Trade from 1986 to 1989 and between 1986 and 1991, he was also a member of the National Committee of Economic Reform.
-Before the Tiananmen Square protests of 1989, Zhou was an associate and protégé of Zhao Ziyang, General Secretary of the Communist Party of China.
-In Pillbury's book, Zhou was one of the conservatives that rejected the Russian model of privatization and political reforms (favoured by reformers) and opted for maintaining CPC political control while allowing state-owned enterprises to be subjected to market reforms.
-State-owned enterprises were floated on the stock market, influenced with western corporate governance standards as well as transformed into national champions of the Chinese economy.
-China avoided SOE sold on the cheap to a select few who undoubtedly could become powerful Oligarchs like in the Russian economy.
+He served as Assistant Minister of Foreign Trade from 1986 to 1989, and between 1986 and 1991, he was also a member of the National Committee of Economic Reform.
+Before the 1989 Tiananmen Square protests and massacre, Zhou was an associate and protégé of Zhao Ziyang, General Secretary of the Chinese Communist Party.
+According to Michael Pillsbury, Zhou is a conservative who rejected the Russian model of privatization and political reforms (favored by reformers) and opted for maintaining the Chinese Communist Party's political control while allowing state-owned enterprises to be subjected to market reforms.

-Between 1991 and 1995, he was executive director and vice president of Bank of China.
-From 1995, he assumed the position of Administrator of State Administration of Foreign Exchange.
-From 1996 to 1998, he served both as Deputy Governor of the People's Bank of China and Administrator of the State Administration of Foreign Exchange.

-During 1998 to 2000, he served as president of the China Construction Bank and oversaw the creation of asset-management companies charged with working out the banking system's bad debt.
-He also played a part in managing China's vast foreign exchange reserves.
+From 1991 to 1995, he was the executive director and vice president of the Bank of China.
+In 1995, he assumed the position of Administrator of the State Administration of Foreign Exchange.
+In 1996 to 1998, he served both as Deputy Governor of the People's Bank of China and Administrator of the State Administration of Foreign Exchange.
+In 1998 to 2000, he served as president of the China Construction Bank and oversaw the creation of asset-management companies charged with working out the banking system's bad debt.

 From 2000 to 2002, Zhou was the chairman of the China Securities Regulatory Commission.
 While there, he earned the nickname Zhou "Bapi" (周扒皮), Zhou "the flayer".
-He targeted corruption in listed companies, angering many small shareholders, who saw their shares fall.
 In July 2001, Zhou declared his intention to reduce state ownership in the stock market.
-The stock market quickly went into freefall, forcing him to abandon his plans that October.
-He emphasized the role of market mechanisms, worked to reduce red tape and aimed to protect retail investors.
+The stock market freefall, leading him to abandon his plan that October.
+He emphasized the role of market mechanisms and worked to reduce red tape to protect retail investors.